 - Technical Safety & Efficacy Review (SER)

-Clinical study reports are not required for General Technical File Review, but is an essential requirement for Technical SER.
+Clinical study reports are not required for General Technical File Review but is an essential requirement when the device can’t be compared with predicate medical device.
 For classes other than the Class I, the General Technical File or SER Technical File is reviewed by the MFDS.

 Post Approval Services

 Freyr supports foreign manufacturers in end-to-end Medical Device lifecycle management, including post approval activities, such as: